cklynch2/swift-booleans-readme/README.md

 ## Outline / Notes

 * Make no assumptions.
 I think the idea of `Bool`'s will come easy to the student **but** I still think we should be as explicit as possible.
+* Considering we're not using a narrative above, drill it home by using a lot of examples.

 <a href='https://learn.co/lessons/Booleans' data-visibility='hidden'>View this lesson on Learn.co</a>